 I believe in making the most of available space, whether it’s storing herbs, stacking pans … or cooking in a Big Green Egg.
 The Egg has a big dome that normally has nothing in it.
 Most ovens have two shelves, why not the Egg as well?

 The dome of the Big Green Egg (BGE) radiates some heat downwards.
-The closer the item being cooked is to the dome, the quicker it will be done.
+The closer the item being cooked is to the dome, the quicker it will be done, and potentially more evenly cooked.
 This is the same principle as raising the pizza stone into the dome with fire bricks.

 Adding a Second Cooking Surface